 The Star of Bethlehem

-Closely tied with the year of Jesus' birth is the star of Bethlehem which the Magi saw.
-There have been many suggestions for what astronomical event it could have been, for many dates close to 4 BC, if we take it as a natural event.
-Naturally, the correct way to start the question is to determine whether the star was natural or supernatural.
-To do this, let's start with the question of who the Magi were.
+Closely tied to the year of Jesus' birth is the star of Bethlehem which the Magi saw.
+There have been many suggestions for what astronomical event it could have been, close to 4 BC, if we take it as a natural event.
+Was it a natural or supernatural cosmological phenomenon?
+Let's start with the question of the Magi.

 The month of Jesus' birth

 If we are completely unsure of the year of Jesus' birth, how much more of the month, or the date.
-Nevertheless, as before, there are subtle factors that give relative periods.
-The timeless objection that the shepherd's could not have had flocks out on the field during winter (Luke 2:8) is probably true.
+Even so, again there are subtle factors that give relative periods.
+The timeless objection that the shepherds could not have had flocks out on the field during winter (Luke 2:8) is probably true.
 The verse doesn't seem to indicate anything but that their flocks were outside in the field, and a winter night would be very improbable for this.

 Chronology of the infancy of Christ

 The star would have certainly appeared when Jesus was born, not conceived: in Matt.
 2:2 they ask about where was one who was born.
 It does not make much sense to have the announcement at conception as opposed to birth.
 Also, Herod calculates the age of the children he slaughters from when the star was first seen, implying the Magi told him it signified his birth.
 Clearly Jesus and his family stayed in Bethlehem for a little over a year while the census was going on and Mary was recovering; perhaps they liked it there better and Joseph could've had work.

 The year of the start of Christ's ministry